mazenbalasta/never-left-behind/journals/Trevor.md

 Jan 26, 2024:
 Today I fixed the errors that resulted from yesterdays merges, I then created the events page and added the data to a table on the page.
 We now how navigation fully functional as well.

+Jan 29, 2024:
+Today I worked on the event page, I added an events list I also added the ability to view all events on a map using a 3rd party mapping tool.
+I also added the ability to view the details of an event. in matching with the color scheme of the website.